havemaps/hmwt-documentation/README.md

 ## Map text description

 Maps are great!
-However, they may not be accessible to all users for reasons ranging from low-internet connectivity, incompatability with a screenreader, vision impairment, and neurological differences that make interpreting complex images difficult.
+However, they may not be accessible to all users for reasons ranging from low-internet connectivity, incompatibility with a screenreader, vision impairment, and neurological differences that make interpreting complex images difficult.

 Below the map, include a thorough text description.
 Drafting the text descriptions in a spreadsheet from the start helps with the text description process because it makes it easy to directly copy text into the post editor.
 If the places were not listed in any particular order, make an effort to arrange the text descriptions in a way that will make narrative sense.